xrip/pico-286/README.md

 ## Key Features

-*   **8086/8088 CPU Emulation:** At its core, the project emulates an Intel 8086/8088 processor.
+*   **8086/8088/80186/286 CPU Emulation:** At its core, the project emulates an Intel up to 286 processor.
 *   **Retro Peripheral Emulation:** Includes support for common peripherals from the era.
 *   **Text and Graphics Modes:** Supports various display modes common in early PCs.
 *   **Sound Emulation:** Recreates sound capabilities of classic sound cards.
-*   **Designed for Raspberry Pi Pico:** Optimized for the RP2040 with minimal external components.
+*   **Designed for Raspberry Pi Pico:** Optimized for the RP2040/RP2350 with minimal external components.

 ## Hardware Configuration